bencz/anvil/samples/mcc/docs/OPTIMIZATION.md

 - **Control flow**: The optimizer uses a simplified dataflow analysis that invalidates all tracked values at control flow joins (if/else, loops).
 More sophisticated analysis would improve optimization opportunities.

-- **Stub passes**: Several O2/O3 passes are currently stubs (CSE, LICM, inlining, etc.) and don't perform actual transformations.
+- **Detection vs transformation**: Some passes (CSE, tail_call, inline, loop_unroll) currently detect optimization opportunities but don't perform full AST transformations.
+Full implementation would require AST cloning and variable substitution infrastructure.

+- **LICM stub**: Loop-invariant code motion is a stub because it's better implemented at IR level with SSA form.

+- **Vectorization stub**: ANVIL does not currently support vectorization instructions.

 ## Examples